Isac-E-Perez/Audiobuffer-To-Wav/README.md

 ### Note:

-This is for the projects Speech To Text and Speech To Text (Large Audio Files) if having trouble producing .wav audio files.
+This is for the projects Speech To Text and Speech To Text (Large Audio Files), if having trouble producing .wav audio files.